stfxecutables/df-analyze/docs/arguments.md

                           lgbm:       Use a LightGBM gradient-boosted decision tree model.

+                          none:       Do not select features based on any model.
+Always included by by default.

   --embed-model {lgbm,linear}

                         Model to use for embedded feature selection.
 In either case, model is